haplesshero13/chatbot/README.md

 ## Built-in Commands
 - Auto-shoutout
-  - Rename `autoshoutout-example.json` to `autoshoutout.json` and edit the array of users
+  - Rename `autoshoutout-example.json` to `src/autoshoutout.json` and edit the array of users
 - `!followage` tells you how long you've been following
 - `!anarchy`, `!x`, `!league`, `!regular` gives access to the splatoon3.ink map/mode rotation info

 ## Roadmap
 - Automated messages (timers)
-- Move persistence (tokens) from filesystem to database to support cloud deployment
 - Add custom command command (e.g. addcomm) with simple JS evaluation
-- Add Express server and a frontend to allow admin (me or someone) to add new channels
+- Add server and a frontend to allow admin to add new channels